About the certificate program

 The Denver Family Institute is accredited by the American Association for Marriage and Family Therapy (AAMFT), and offers the Rocky Mountain region's most extensive training in marriage and family therapy.
 Most supervisors are both Licensed Clinical Social Workers (LCSW) and AAMFT approved.
 Classes at the Institute are held in the evening, and every effort is made to accommodate your class and employment schedules.

-For more information, contact Clinical Associate Professor David Blair, Couples and Family Therapy Certificate program coordinator.
+For more information, contact Clinical Associate Professor Stephen von Merz, Couples and Family Therapy Certificate program liaison.